rokath/trice/README.md

   3. The 32 bit temperature value.
 The total data payload per trice can be 1008 bytes (252 32-bit units).
 - The only 3 values writing inside a typical TRICE macro allows its **usage inside time critical code like scheduler or interrupt**.
 - If target timestamps disabled and no data values carried, a TRICE macro writes just one 32-bit value to the *trice* buffer.
-- In **direct mode** the trice buffer is on the stack and the TRICE macro execution includes the (fast) COBS converting and the data transfer.
+- In **direct mode** the trice buffer is on the stack and the TRICE macro execution includes the [COBS](./docs/COBSREncoding.md) encoding and the data transfer.
 This more straightforward architecture (not shown here) forbids usage inside time critical code but can be interesting for many cases.
 - In **indirect mode** for output a background service is needed.
 About every 100ms (configurable):
   - The trice buffer is swapped.
-  - A 32-bit COBSMode value is prefixed:
+  - A 32-bit buffer mode value is prefixed:
-    - COBSMode 0: *trice* messages are without embedded device timestamps.
-    - COBSMode 1: *trice* messages are prefixed with 32-bit embedded device timestamps.
-    - COBSMode 2-0xFFFFFFFF: user mode values.
-The **trice** tool ignores such COBS package.
-This way any user protocols transferable over the same line.
-  - Optionally COBSMode and the trice buffer can get encrypted at his stage (not shown here).
+  - Optionally buffer mode and the trice buffer can get encrypted at his stage (not shown here).
   - COBS encoding takes part.
 This is de-facto a memcopy with 0 replacements.
   - The out buffer is filled and the UART interrupt is triggered to start the transmission.
 - During runtime the PC trice tool receives the complete triceBuffer (all what happened in the last 100ms) as a COBS package from the UART port.
-  - After COBS decoding an optional decryption takes part (**trice** tool command line switch)
+  - After COBS decoding, an optional decryption takes part (**trice** tool command line switch)
-  - The very first 32-bit value is the COBSMode, expected to be 0 or 1.
-Otherwise the **trice** tool will ignore the COBS package.
+  - The very first 32-bit value is the buffer mode, expected to be 0 or 1.
+Otherwise the **trice** tool will ignore the package.
 - The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the format information *"TRICE"*, which is needed for the parameter bit width information (usually 32 bit).
 - Now the trice tool can:
   - Write host timestamp